Develop the skills and experience you need to springboard yourself to a successful career in English teaching.

-- A flexible choice of modules allows you to specialise in areas that interest you.
+A flexible choice of modules allows you to specialise in areas that interest you.

 There is a demand throughout the world for graduates with qualifications and expertise in teaching English to speakers of other languages (TESOL).
 Our MA in TESOL is designed for students who are intending to have a career in English teaching.
 It will also be of interest to those who are already teachers of English and would like to increase their professional expertise by advancing their analytical knowledge of English and up-to-date teaching methods.

-In your second semester, you will explore the theories of learning a second language and look critically at the nature of discourse as the central feature of human interaction.
+You will explore also the theories of learning a second language and look critically at the nature of discourse as the central feature of human interaction.
 You will also gain a solid foundation in approaches such as conversation analysis and pragmatics; narrative analysis; critical discourse analysis and genre analysis.

 There are excellent opportunities around the world for teachers with an MA in TESOL.
 Related career possibilities include policy adviser, trainer of trainers, and designer of teaching materials.
 Applied linguistics is a very useful basis for a range of careers in publishing, editing and communication.

 How to apply

 You can apply now for any programme starting in April or September 2022.